Retail accounting software guide for Canadian retailers

 - Seasonal cash flow: forecasting finances when revenue fluctuates dramatically by season or holiday

 - Sales tax complexity: managing different GST/HST/PST rates across provinces and e-commerce jurisdictions.
 New regulations have made this process more complex.
-For example, as of 2024, most GST/HST registrants are required to file returns electronically.
+For example, all GST/HST registrants (except charities and selected listed financial institutions) are now required to file returns electronically

 - Time constraints: spending hours on bookkeeping instead of customer service, merchandising, and sales